BentoBoxWorld/docs/docs/Tutorials/api/Create-an-addon.md

 # Create the main Addon class

 The **main class of an Addon** works similarly as to one of a plugin.
-It most notably handles the code that runs when the addon is loaded, enabled, reloaded or disabled.
+It most notably handles the code that runs when laoding, enabling, reloading and disabling the addon.

 The main class **extends `Addon`**.